michedepain/fellow_minesweeper/README.md

 ## 🧪 Running Tests

-The project includes comprehensive tests for the backend components.
+The project includes comprehensive tests for both backend and frontend components.
 Here's how to run them:

-### Running All Tests
+### Backend Tests

 ```bash
 # From the project root
 python manage.py test
 ```

-### Running Specific Test Modules
+### Running Specific Backend Test Modules

 ```bash
 # Test models only